 Remember something hard you went through together

 Some of the most beautiful holiday traditions come from less-than-happy circumstances, turning that moment around but also creating a beloved family story.
 “Every year my extended family reads the Christmas story from the Bible while sitting on the stairs.
 At this point, there are 35 of us, so it feels a little crowded but we still do it to remember one Christmas 28 years ago,” recounts Dayna Brown, of Seattle, Washington.
 “We were building a new house and had planned to move in before Christmas but it wasn’t finished yet and we were all disappointed.
 So our parents surprised us with a Christmas party at the new house anyhow.
 There was no furniture or even electricity but we had so much fun.
 Then, when it was time to sit down to read the story of Christ’s birth from the Bible, we all sat on the staircase as we had no couch or chairs.
 We took turns reading by candlelight.
 It was so special that we recreate it every year although minus the candles.
 Real candles were too much of a hazard; I think all of us have burned our hair at some point.”
-Love a good happy ending?
-Check out these miraculous happy endings that will inspire you all year.

 Take the holiday celebration to those who can’t get out themselves

 If Grandma can’t come to Christmas, consider bringing Christmas to Grandma!
 This was the solution the Calvin family, of Saskatchewan, Canada, settled on.
 “Growing up in a small town in Saskatchewan was special in a lot of ways but one of my favorite traditions was visiting my grandmother, who lived in a nursing home 45 minutes away,” says mom Rosalie Davis.
 My family would have a big Christmas meal midday.
 Then we would load up all the leftovers and head over to the nursing home to celebrate with my grandmother.
 My aunts, uncles, and cousins would meet us there.
 We would visit, set up a meal somewhere and have a great time.
 It was a very small town nursing home, with fewer than a dozen beds, and we made sure everyone who wanted a good Christmas meal got one.”
-Caring for an elderly relative?
-Take our crash course on what’s most important.

 Take a tour of the local lights

 When it comes to appreciating the sights, tastes, and sounds of the holidays, why stop at your own front door—especially if you have creative neighbors and family members.
 “As a kid, every year, my family did a Christmas Caravan,” says Meghann Anderson-Russell, of Tampa, Florida.
 “It all started when my grandmother wanted to see everyone’s houses decorated for Christmas.
 I have a big, close family and everyone decided they wanted to come along.
 So we would load everyone—10 adults and at least 12 kids—up in my grandmother’s RV and then drive to see everyone’s house.
 There were five houses in all and each stop would feature that family’s famous holiday treats, and we would ooh and aah over the decorated tree.
 It was a full day event and so much fun.
 The tradition evolved and continued into adulthood.”
-These are the best small towns for Christmas lights.

 Recreate a favorite recipe